HL7/fhir-gender-harmony/input/pagecontent/model.md

 systems.
 The gender harmony model enables adaptation of old systems and new technologies.

-In observations, SFCU is used to describe the specific contexts used in the observation.
+In observations, SPCU is used to describe the specific contexts used in the observation.
 For example, the computation of glomerular filtration rate (GFR) based on blood chemistry uses formulas that are different for "male" and "female".
-The SFCU for the GFR report can indicate which formula was used in the computation of that result.
-The expectation is that the patient level SFCU is the default value used in all observations in a report and have an individual SFCU for individual observations when that observation was performed using a different SFCU.
+The SPCU for the GFR report can indicate which formula was used in the computation of that result.
+The expectation is that the patient level SPCU is the default value used in all observations in a report and have an individual SPCU for individual observations when that observation was performed using a different SPCU.
-The Gender Harmony model does not cover the description of individual observations, but the SFCU attribute can be used.
+The Gender Harmony model does not cover the description of individual observations, but the SPCU attribute can be used.

 **Definition**: A categorization of sex derived from observable information such as an organ inventory, recent hormone lab tests,